 NOTE: Paper or electronic copies will not be accepted.

 What will the laboratory staff ask me to do?

 - You will be required to state and then spell your name and give your date of birth in the collection room to:

 > confirm accuracy of the information entered into the system

 > confirm your identification

-- Fasting is required for many laboratory tests.
+- Fasting is required for some laboratory tests.
 This means you should not eat or drink anything (except water) for several hours (usually 10-14 hours) before the collection.
-For more information see Preparing for a Fasting Test.
+For more information see the instructions on the back of the CLS requisition..